oomol-flows/data-formulator/README.md

 # data-formulator

-This project is modified from [microsoft/data-formulator](https://github.com/microsoft/data-formulator).
+This project is based on the [microsoft/data-formulator](https://github.com/microsoft/data-formulator) software.

-This project is designed to analyze tabular data uploaded by users and format it according to user preferences for custom output.
+This project is used to analyze user-uploaded tabular data and then output it in a custom format according to user requirements.
-The project uses AI to analyze user intent, translates it into code, and executes the code to generate formatted data displayed as charts.
+The project uses AI to analyze user intent, convert it into code, and finally execute the code to generate the required formatted data and display it in a chart.

-The input file should be in a tabular format.
-Complex header structures may lead to inaccurate results.
-Please organize the headers accordingly.
+The input file format should be a two-dimensional table.
+If the header is complex, the results may be inaccurate.
+Please organize the header yourself.

+Due to the use of AI models to generate results, the results may not be consistent each time.
+If the results are inaccurate, please regenerate.

 ## Flow
 ### process-xlsx-data-and-display-chart

-Accepts an xlsx file, formats its content based on user requirements, and displays it as a chart.
+Receives an xlsx format file, formats its content according to user requirements, and displays it in a chart.
 The flow has the following inputs:
 ![flow](./flow.png)

-1. input: An array of input file paths.
-Multiple files can be processed simultaneously.
-Currently, files must be in xlsx or csv format with tabular content.
+1. input: Input file address array, you can add and select multiple files to process at the same time.
+The files currently need to be in xlsx or csv format, and the content needs to be in a table format.
-2. x_axis_name: The name of the x-axis in the output chart.
-If the AI determines it matches a column name in the original table, it will use the original column name.
+2. x_axis_name: The name of the horizontal axis of the output chart.
+After AI judgment, if the name is consistent with the meaning of the original table's column name, it will be changed to the original table's column name.
-3. y_axis_name: The name of the y-axis in the output chart.
-If the AI determines it matches a column name in the original table, it will use the original column name.
+3. y_axis_name: The name of the vertical axis of the output chart.
+After AI judgment, if the name is consistent with the meaning of the original table's column name, it will be changed to the original table's column name.
-4. instruction: The user's goal, such as calculating sales by region or the proportion of sales per region to total sales.
+4. instruction: The user's goal, such as calculating the sales volume of each region, or calculating the proportion of sales volume of each region to the total sales volume.

-The flow outputs a chart with user-specified x and y-axis names, generated based on the user's instructions.
-The AI generates and executes code to produce the chart.
+The final flow will output a chart.
+The horizontal and vertical axis names of the chart are specified by the user, and the content of the chart is generated according to the user's instructions.
+AI will generate code based on user instructions and then execute the code to generate the chart.
-If the code fails, the flow automatically modifies it and retries up to 3 times.
+If the code execution fails, the flow will automatically modify the code and retry 3 times.

-## Shared Block
-* derive-data
-Users can specify the x and y-axis names for the output table and define custom requirements.
-The AI determines how to meet these requirements, generates code, and executes it to produce the desired chart data structure.
-Code execution failures trigger automatic modifications and retries, up to 3 times.

-* summarize-data
-Summarizes input data (in array format), describing what the data records and automatically determining its format.